ealtili/Blog/Troubleshooting_Kubernetes.md.md

 That's generally enough to cover most of the scenarios when it comes to kubernetes and deployment failures.
 Lets look at a few scenarios and to apply them.

- - **Deployment Failing and you**
+ - **Deployment failing and you are seeing crash**

- hey man how's it going
+Let's have a look so the first thing we're gonna do is

+    kubectl get deployments

-your deployments failing Oh what are you seeing crash oh okay let's have a look so the first thing we're gonna do is we say cube CTL get deployed so as I said we look at the deployment first and we can see here now we're gonna look at statuses and events so the first thing
+ CTL get deployed so as I said
+we look at the deployment first and we can see here now we're gonna look at statuses and events so the first thing